1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-A large production house that produces a very distinctive wine.
-It has that flinty character typical of white wines from the Yonne region.
-The palate is supple and smooth compared to the nose.
+A large winery that produces a wine with a distinct character.
+It exhibits the flinty notes characteristic of white wines from the Yonne region.
+On the palate, it is supple and smooth compared to the nose.

 See all reviews from this customer